windelmm/DisasterResponse/README.md

 The initial dataset contains pre-labelled tweet and messages from real-life disaster.
 The aim of the project is to build a Natural Language Processing tool that categorize messages.

-The Project is divided in the following Sections:
+The Project is divided in three parts:

-1. Data Processing, ETL Pipeline to extract data from source, clean data and save them in a proper databse structure
+1. Data Processing, ETL Pipeline
-2. Machine Learning Pipeline to train a model able to classify text message in categories
+2. Machine Learning Pipeline to classify text message in categories
-3. Web App to show model results in real time.
+3. Web App to show results.

 <a name="getting_started"></a>
 ## Getting Started